mike42/RotorCipher/README.md

 RotorCipher
 ===========

-Tools and simulations for rotor ciphers.
+Tools and simulations for single-rotor cipher machines.

-Compile and run RotorMachineSimulator.java.

-For building cipher tables from plaintext/ciphertext, run RotorMachineDecoder.
+To compile:
+    cd src
+    make

+For some things to try out, see doc/readme.html